The price was updated on 10th December 2017.

 8.70 x 14.70 cm.

 Serial code and number

 The main object is the image of King Rama 8 on the left.
-The middle image is the Dusidapirom Pavilion and Chakri Mahaprasart Throne Hall at the Grand Palace.
+The middle image is the Yod Prasart Gate at the Temple of Dawn.
 The serial code and number were printed with red ink.
-The watermark is wavy lines and the finely thin red and blue silk fibers are scattered throughout the note.
-The constitution that placed on a pedestal tray are printed in pink at the right circle.

 The main object is the Anandasamakom throne hall.

 Signatures on banknote

 Mr. Leng Srisomwong (10 Jan 1945 - 31 Aug 1945)

 Mr. Direk Chainam (1 Sep 1945 - 1 Feb 1946)